Point-Based Value Iteration for POMDPs with Neural Perception Mechanisms: Neuro-Symbolic POMDPs

 \section{Neuro-Symbolic POMDPs}

-In this section we introduce our model of neuro-symbolic POMDPs, aimed at scenarios where the agent perceives its environment using a data-driven perception function.
-While the model admits a wide class of perception functions, including those synthesised using machine learning methods such as regression or random forests, our main focus is on demonstrating practical applicability for models using neural network perception, which are being increasingly used in real-world applications~\cite{KDJ-MJK:19} to partition continuous environments.
-This trend necessitates an integrated and automated approach to model and verify such systems.
-After defining the model, we give an illustrative example and then describe how a (fully observable) belief MDP can be obtained for an NS-POMDP.
+In this section we introduce our model of neuro-symbolic POMDPs, aimed at scenarios where the agent perceives its environment using a data-driven perception mechanism {\revise and then makes decisions symbolically based on the outcome}.
+We also give an illustrative example and then describe how a (fully observable) belief MDP can be obtained for an NS-POMDP.

 \startpara{NS-POMDPs} The model of \emph{neuro-symbolic POMDPs} comprises a neuro-symbolic \emph{agent} acting in a continuous-state environment.
-This model is a single-agent partially observable variant of the fully-observable neuro-symbolic concurrent stochastic game model of \cite{nscsgs,kwiatkowska_et_al:LIPIcs.MFCS.2022.4} and shares its syntax.
-The agent has finitely many local states and actions, and is endowed with a perception mechanism through which it can observe the state of the environment, recording such observations as (a discrete set of finitely many) \emph{percepts}.
-Before discussing the special case of NN perception functions, we consider the general case, defined formally as follows.
+The agent has finitely many local states and actions, and {\revise observes the environment through a (data-driven) \emph{neural perception} mechanism (called the agent's perception function), which can depend on the agent's current local state, while relying on a \emph{symbolic} decision-making mechanism (the agent's transition function).
+During execution, the agent alternates between invoking perception and symbolic decisions, where the interface is constrained to enable symbolic reasoning with the (exactly) learnt concepts (regions of the continuous inputs space), which we call \emph{percepts} to distinguish them from local states.
+When invoking perception, continuous inputs are converted into symbolic percepts, and the agent transitions to the next local state based on the current local state and percept, rather than the environment state, and can thus model knowledge acquisition from the neural perception mechanism. }

-\begin{defi}[Syntax of NS-POMDPs] An NS-POMDP $\pomdp$ comprises an agent $\agent = (S_A,\Act,\Delta_A,\obs_A,\delta_A)$ and environment $E=(S_E,\delta_E)$ where: \begin{itemize} \item $S_A = \Loc \times \Per$ is a set of states for $\agent$, where $\Loc \subseteq \mathbb{R}^{b}$ and $\Per \subseteq \mathbb{R}^{d}$ are finite sets of local states and percepts, respectively;
+\begin{defi}[Syntax of NS-POMDPs] An NS-POMDP $\pomdp$ comprises an agent $\agent = (S_A,\Act,\Delta_A,\obs_A,\delta_A)$ and environment $E=(S_E,\delta_E)$ where: \begin{itemize} \item $S_A = \Loc \times \Per$ is a set of states for $\agent$, where {\revise $\Loc$ and $\Per$} are finite sets of local states and percepts, respectively;

 \item $S_E\subseteq \mathbb{R}^e$ is a closed set of continuous environment states;

 \item $\Act$ is a nonempty finite set of actions for $\agent$;

 \item $\Delta_A: S_A \to 2^\Act$ is an available action function for $\agent$;